 I was the UX Studio lead on this project, backed by my PM Joelle Kress, UX Architects Candra Gill & Cynthia Horn, Content Strategist Ellen Forbes, Copywriter Stephen Harper, and Junior Designer Jade Maddox.

 These days, logging into an account (securely) happens in the blink of an eye.
 Improvements like social login, computer-generated passwords, and two-step authentication make securing users important data easier than ever.
 These improvements also make it painfully obvious whenever we encounter an experience that is subpar when it comes to security.

-IHG had known and been working on the solution to this problem for years, and there's three reasons it took so long to fix: updating systems, converting a trememdnous member base, all while modifying a site with hundreds of thousands of pages.
+IHG had known this and been working on the solution for years, and there's three reasons it took so long to fix: updating systems, converting a tremendous member base, all while modifying a site with hundreds of thousands of pages.